tedsteen/nes-bundler/config/README.md

 # Configure your bundle

-In order to build your bundle you need two files in this directory.
+In order to build your bundle you need two files.

-* A `build_config.yaml` containing the build configuration.
+* A `config.yaml` containing the build configuration.
 * A `nes.rom` with your game.

 ## Build configuration

-A file named `build_config.yaml` looking something like this:
+A file named `config.yaml` looking something like this:
 ```yaml
 # For all the gory details see the `BuildConfiguration`-struct in the source.